junjunjansent/color-project-ts/README.md

   - [ ] As a user, I will be able to see the proportions of colour selected and the total number of moves colours and the resulting colour after the proportions have mixed in order in order to understand how close I am to obtaining the given colour
   - [ ] As a user, as long as the correct proportion of colour is obtained, I will be told I won and be given three options
     - Leaderboard Form
-    - Head to colour Analysis of selected colour
+    - Head to colour Profile of selected colour
     - Play Again
   - [ ] As a user, on the leaderboard form, I will be able to input my name as into the leaderboard form
   - [ ] As a user, upon submission of the form, I will see the leaderboard and my ranking